 Why Auto-scaling Matters?

-While sharding is ultimately the best way to tackle the scalability issue, applying it to blockchain-based networks is not nearly as easy as applying it to centralized databases.
+As the project co-founder tells, while sharding is ultimately the best way to tackle the scalability issue, applying it to blockchain-based networks is not nearly as easy as applying it to centralized databases.
+In a sense, project is aiming to land the rocket back on its launchpad, albeit, the blockchain version of it.
 With the demonstration of linear scalability back in April 2022, Shardeum has evidently overcome that bottleneck.
 Now, Shardeum team can’t wait to present you with the autoscaling live demo on the network thereby becoming the first L1 platform to do so.
 So, register and come join us live @ Richardson IQ, Texas or via online on Saturday, 5th November between 3 – 4 PM UTC.
 See you there!